Cryo-Bench: Benchmarking Foundation Models for Cryosphere Applications: Introduction

 The developments in Geo-Foundation Models (GFMs) trained on remote sensing data have paved the way for a new paradigm in Earth observation~\cite{zhou2026visionlanguagegeofoundationmodelsurvey}\cite{janowicz2025geofm}.
 GFMs can handle diverse sensor inputs \cite{Rolf2024contrasting}\cite{Jakubik2025terramind}\cite{Xiong2024neural}, incorporate spatiotemporal embeddings\cite{szwarcman2025prithvi}, adapt to a wide range of downstream tasks, and generate reliable maps even in sparse-label settings~\cite{Liu2024remoteclip}\cite{Reed2023scale}.
 These models are rigorously evaluated on benchmarks such as Pangaea \cite{Marsocci2024pangaea}, which includes datasets spanning forest monitoring, crop type mapping, and disaster response (floods, wildfires).
 However, the evaluation of foundation models for the Cryosphere-the frozen component of the Earth system, encompassing glaciers, sea ice, glacial lakes, ice caps, and permafrost has not yet been explored yet.
 The Cryosphere presents distinct challenges compared to other land-cover classes, driven by its strong sensitivity to climate change and highly dynamic processes \cite{glambie2025community}.
 Evaluating GFMs on Cryosphere applications is therefore essential to assess their current capabilities and evaluate their potential for domain adaptation to an Earth system component largely absent from pretraining data.
 Most pretraining datasets used to train GFMs (TerraMesh~\cite{blumenstiel2025terrameshplanetarymosaicmultimodal}, SSL4EO~\cite{Wang2023ssl4eo}, FLAIR~\cite{Garioud2023flair}, MMEarth~\cite{Nedungadi2024mmearth}) partly or entirely exclude polar regions (Greenland and Antarctica), Arctic regions (the Canadian and Russian Arctic), and high-altitude mountain environments.
 This gap is further compounded by the limited availability of accessible cryosphere-specific evaluation datasets.
 To address this limitation, we introduce Cryo-Bench (Fig. \ref{fig:cryo_bench}), a benchmark dataset comprising the Sea Ice Challenge Dataset~\cite{tc-18-3471-2024}, Global Supraglacial Debris Dataset~\cite{kaushik2025debris}, Calving Front Dataset~\cite{gourmelon2022caffe}, Glacial Lake Image Dataset~\cite{ma2025efficient}, and Glacial Lake Dataset~\cite{kaushik2022automated}.
 Cryo-Bench represents four key components of the Cryosphere and spans diverse sensors and geographic regions.
 Using this benchmark, we aim to answer the following research questions:

-\begin{enumerate} \item Can current GFMs adapt to Cryosphere applications? \item How do architecture and pretraining data influence performance across Cryo-Bench? \item Can GFMs produce reliable maps with sparse labels? \item What is the role of fine-tuning and hyperparameter optimization in leveraging the full potential of GFMs? \end{enumerate}
+\begin{enumerate} \item How well do current GFMs encode cryosphere-relevant features in their learned representations?? \item How do architecture and pretraining data influence performance across Cryo-Bench? \item Can GFMs produce reliable maps with sparse labels? \item What is the role of fine-tuning and hyperparameter optimization in leveraging the full potential of GFMs? \end{enumerate}

 Our main contributions are as follows: